 Thanks to their concept I eventually discovered the films by Akira Kurosawa and Yasujiro Ozu.
 And I liked them.
 Not so much at first (forgive me, I was still pretty young) but the whole bonus material (which I was still watching back then) gave me the context I needed to really appreciate what Ozu was doing in that early stage of cinema.

-Watching Mulholland Drive the other night I inserted a Blu Ray again.
+Watching Mulholland Drive the other night I inserted a Blu-Ray again.
 Been some time since I last did that.
 And watching a film totally disconnected from the internet has a charm in itself.
 This may sound nuts but for me it got something calming now and then.
-Just to turn off the phone, shut down the PC and a watch a film.
-From disc.
+To turn off the phone, shut down the PC, and watch a film from a disc.